 You can easily find batteries like that on ebay.

 They are about 6 Euros or 6US$/piece.

 The one I used was from reichelt in Germany, rated at 1.67 Wh or 450 mAh.
 So the new one has about 10% more capacity.
-A first test showed about 10 hours operation with the brand new battery.
+After 2 more years now the new battery stil works

 So here are some instructions to help you replace the battery on a Scala Rider Q2.

 For additional questions ask me.

 After 3 years that I replaced the battery, it still works for 8 hours without the "battery low signal beep".

 I never ran out of battery since I replaced mine, and when we ride we are apart at least 100feet.

 I guess the quality of the replacement battery is way better than the original.
 But it depends on what you get…